Montenegro in the Eurovision Song Contest 2019: Background

+The Montenegrin national broadcaster, Radio i televizija Crne Gore (RTCG), broadcasts the event within Montenegro and organises the selection process for the nation's entry.
+RTCG confirmed that Montenegro would participate at the Eurovision Song Contest 2019 on 26 September 2018.
+Montenegro has used various methods to select the Montenegrin entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+For 2019, the broadcaster returned to using a national final format to select the Montenegrin entry; RTCG opted to internally select both the artist and song that would represent Montenegro between 2009 and 2017.

 Before Eurovision

 Montevizija 2019

-Montevizija 2019 was the national final organised by RTCG in order to select Montenegro's entry for the Eurovision Song Contest 2019.
+Montevizija 2019 was the national final organised by RTCG in order to select the Montenegrin entry for the Eurovision Song Contest 2018.
 Five entries competed in a televised final on 9 February 2019, which was held at the RTCG studios in Podgorica and hosted by Ajda Šufta and Ivan Maksimović.
-The show was televised on TVCG 1, TVCG SAT and RTCG HD as well as broadcast online via the broadcaster's website rtcg.me.
+The show was televised on TVCG 1, TVCG SAT and TVCG HD as well as broadcast online via the broadcaster's website rtcg.me.

 Competing entries

-Artists and songwriters were able to submit their entries between 28 October 2018 and 28 November 2018.
-Songwriters of any nationality were allowed to submit entries, but songs were required to be either in Montenegrin or English.
-At the closing of the deadline, RTCG received 27 entries.
-A selection jury consisting of composer Slaven Knezović, singer Vladimir Maraš, music and singing teacher Aleksandra Vojvodić Jovović, composer Slobodan Bučevac and producer, composer and arranger Mihailo Radonjić evaluated and marked the received submissions against a number of criteria: up to 50 points for composition, up to 30 points for lyrics and up to 20 points for the production potential of the composition.
-The top five entries were selected for the national final.
-The selected entries were announced on 18 December 2018.
+On 28 October 2018, RTCG opened a submission period where artists and songwriters were able to submit their entries until 28 November 2018.
+Songwriters of any nationality were allowed to submit entries, but artists were required to be citizens of Montenegro and each songwriter was able to submit a maximum of two entries.
+RTCG received 27 entries at the closing of the deadline.
+A selection jury that consisted of Radio Montenegro music editor Vladimir Maraš, music teacher and solo singing professor Aleksandra Vojvodić Jovović, TVCG music editor Branka Banović and composers Slobodan Bučevac and Mihailo Radonjić evaluated and marked the received submissions against a number of criteria: up to 50 points for composition, up to 30 points for lyrics and up to 20 points for the production potential of the composition.
+The top five entries were selected for the national final and announced on 18 December 2018.